kenwin8899/gsd/multi-container/README.md

 Simple flask app that counts web site visits and stores in a default Redis backend.

 **References:**
-- Getting Started with Docker video training course
+- Getting Started with Docker video training course.